 401(k) Plan is a defined contribution plan where an employee can make contributions from his or her paycheck either before or after-tax, depending on the options offered in the plan.
 The contributions go into a 401(k) account, with the employee often choosing the investments based on options provided under the plan.
-In some plans, the employer also makes contributions such as, matching the employee’s contributions up to a certain percentage.
-SIMPLE and safe harbor 401(k) plans have mandatory employer contribution requirements.
+In some plans, the employer also makes contributions such as matching the employee’s contributions up to a certain percentage.
+SIMPLE and safe harbor 401(k) plans have mandatory employer contributions.

 403(b) Tax-Sheltered Annuity (TSA) Plan is a retirement plan offered by public schools and certain tax-exempt organizations.
 An individual’s 403(b) annuity can be obtained only under an employer’s TSA plan.
 Generally, these annuities are funded by elective deferrals made under salary reduction agreements and nonelective employer contributions.

-Annual additions.
-Annual additions are the total of all employer contributions in a year, employee contributions (not including rollovers), and forfeitures allocated to a participant's account.
+Annual additions are the total of all employer contributions, employee contributions (not including rollovers), and forfeitures allocated to a participant's account in a year.

 Annuity – A series of payments under a contract that are made at regular intervals and over a period of more than one year.

 Cash Balance Plan – A type of defined benefit plan that includes some elements that are similar to a defined contribution plan because the benefit amount is computed based on a formula using contribution and earning credits, and each participant has a hypothetical account.
 Cash balance plans are more likely than traditional defined benefit plans to make lump sum distributions.